© Crown copyright 2018

 If a reference is to be made, it should be clear that Ofsted has not investigated and is not coming to any determination on the concerns raised.

-Inspectors should note that the restrictions under chapter 12 of this guidance apply to what may be reported in the published inspection report about active, external investigations.
+Inspectors should note that the restrictions in this section of the guidance apply to what may be reported in the published inspection report about active, external investigations.
 They do not apply to what may be included as lines of enquiry in the inspection.

 Inspectors are required and remain free to comment on any matter they believe is relevant to the quality of the safeguarding practice, as long as the comments are based on the inspection evidence.